 Located in the center of the square, The Fontana della Barcaccia fountain is shaped like a ship and features engravings of the Bernini family emblems; the sun and the bees.
 It was designed by Pietro Bernini for Pope Urban III, and construction was completed in 1627 by his famous son, Gian Lorenzo Bernini.

-Along the Via del Babuino towards Plaza del Popolo is the Flaminio, a 24-meter obelisk that once adorned the Circus Maximus.
+Walking with the audioguide (audioguides) along the Via del Babuino towards Plaza del Popolo is the Flaminio, a 24-meter obelisk that once adorned the Circus Maximus.
 Up its stairs, you can access the viewpoint of La Terraza del Pincio.

 SAINT PETER’S SQUARE

 Located in the Vatican at the foot of the St. Peter's Basilica, St. Peter's Square was built by Bernini in the mid-seventeenth century with the support of Pope Alexander VII.

 The square has hosted more than 300,000 people during its most important liturgies and events.